 Abortion methods include surgery (surgical evacuation) and drugs to stimulate contractions of the uterus.
 The method used depends in part on how long a woman has been pregnant.
 Ultrasonography is usually done to estimate the length of the pregnancy.
 Surgical evacuation can be used for most pregnancies.
-Drugs can be used for some pregnancies that are very early or late (more than 15 weeks).
+Drugs can be used for some pregnancies that are very early (less than 9 weeks) or late (more than 15 weeks).
 For abortions done early in the pregnancy, only a local anesthetic may be needed.
 For abortions done later, a general anesthetic may be needed.

 Sometimes doctors have to widen (dilate) the cervix to pass the suction tube through the cervix and into the uterus.
 For example, for pregnancies of 7 to 12 weeks, the cervix is usually dilated because a larger tube is used.
 For pregnancies of 4 to 6 weeks, a smaller tube is used, so little or no dilation is usually needed.
 To reduce the possibility of injuring the cervix during dilation, doctors may use natural substances that absorb fluids, such as dried seaweed stems (laminaria), rather than mechanical devices.
 Laminaria are inserted into the opening of the cervix and left in place for at least 4 to 5 hours, usually overnight.
 As the laminaria absorb large amounts of fluid from the body, they expand and stretch the opening of the cervix.
 Drugs such as prostaglandins can also be used to dilate the cervix.